datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 ``midterm_project`` subdataset are displayed -- wonderful!

 But back to the midterm project now.
 So far, you have created a pre-structured analysis dataset.
-As a next step, you take care of installing and linking the raw dataset for your analysis adequately to your ``midterm_project`` dataset by installing it as a subdataset.
-Make sure to install it as a subdataset of ``midterm_project``, and not ``DataLad-101``!
+As a next step, you take care of cloning and linking the raw dataset for your analysis adequately to your ``midterm_project`` dataset by cloning it as a subdataset.
+Make sure to clone it as a subdataset of ``midterm_project``, and not ``DataLad-101``!

 .. runrecord:: _examples/DL-101-130-105
    :language: console
    :workdir: dl-101/DataLad-101
    :cast: 10_yoda
-   :notes: Now install input data as a subdataset
+   :notes: Now clone input data as a subdataset

    $ cd midterm_project
    # we are in midterm_project, thus -d . points to the root of it.
-   $ datalad install -d . --source https://github.com/datalad-handbook/iris_data.git input/
+   $ datalad clone -d https://github.com/datalad-handbook/iris_data.git input/

 Note that we did not keep its original name, ``iris_data``, but rather provided a path with a new name, ``input``, because this much more intuitively comprehensible.

-After the input dataset is installed, the directory structure of ``DataLad-101`` looks like this:
+After the input dataset is cloned, the directory structure of ``DataLad-101`` looks like this:

 .. runrecord:: _examples/DL-101-130-106